w3c/tv-ggie/GGIE.Identity.UC.Requirements.md

-    : The requirements for anonymity do not include PII voluntarily ided by the user directly by entering information on form or via in settings that enable PII to be provided.[a relative link](identity-use-cases.md#Identity Use Case 1)
+    : The requirements for anonymity do not include PII voluntarily ided by the user directly by entering information on form or via in settings that enable PII to be provided.
+[Identity Use Case 1](GGIE.Identity.UC.Requirements.md#Identity Use Case 1)

 1. Voluntarily entering information shall not enable PII of other forms to be provided without the users consent or opt-in.